 Can a Foreigner Own 100% of an Indian Company?

-Yes, foreign nationals can own 100% equity in an Indian company in sectors allowed under the automatic FDI route.
-For example, IT services, consulting, export-import, and manufacturing (except defence or space tech) generally allow 100% FDI.
+Yes, foreign nationals can own 100% of an Indian company in sectors permitted under the automatic FDI route.
+For instance, IT services, consultancy, export-import, and manufacture (except defence or space technology) generally allow 100% FDI.

 Can a Foreigner or NRI Start a Sole Proprietorship in India?

-Without RBI permission, NRIs are restricted from remitting profits or capital back abroad.
-Additionally, foreign nationals who are not of Indian origin (i.e., non-NRIs) are not eligible to operate as sole proprietors in India at all.
+Without the said approval of the RBI, the NRIs cannot remit back the profits or capital abroad.
+Moreover, foreign nationals who are not of Indian origin (i.e., non-NRIs) in India are not permitted to act as sole proprietors at all.

-For most foreign individuals, forming a Private Limited Company or Limited Liability Partnership (LLP) remains the most viable and legally compliant way to start a business in India.
+For the greater part of foreigners, the formation of a Private Limited Company or a Limited Liability Partnership Company (LLP) is perhaps the most convenient and legal way of doing business in India.

 Company Types for Foreign Nationals